Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Experiments

 \textbf{Evaluation Metrics.} We follow the common practice~\cite{tiger,tokenrec} to evaluate the effectiveness of sequential recommenders with the widely used metrics, i.e., Recall and NDCG~\cite{ndcg}.
 In this work, we use Recall@1, Recall@5, Recall@10, Recall@20, NDCG@1, NDCG@5, NDCG@10, and NDCG@20 for evaluation.

-\textbf{Implementation Details.} \textit{i) Tokenizer.} We utilize the pretrained OPT-base~\cite{opt} as the backbone large language model for dense tokenization.
-Optimization is performed using the Adam~\cite{kingma2014adam} optimizer with a learning rate of 1e-4, a batch size of 512, a LoRA rank of 32, and a token block size $v$ of 4.
-Self-supervised tasks are detailed in Table~\ref{tab:tasks}. \textit{ii) Clusterer.} We apply PCA~\cite{pca} to reduce 1024-dimensional item embeddings to 32 components, subsequently clustering each position into 256 groups. \textit{iii) Recommender.} We set the maximum length of user history sequence to 20 and we use the last item in the sequence as the prediction target.
+\textbf{Implementation Details.} \textit{i) \model{}.} We utilize the pretrained OPT-350M~\cite{opt} as the backbone LLM to learn item palette.
+Optimization is performed using the Adam~\cite{kingma2014adam} optimizer with a learning rate of 1e-4, a batch size of 128, a LoRA rank of 128, a palette size $L$ of 4, intra-/inter-palette contrastive margins $\alpha_\text{intra}$ and $\alpha_\text{inter}$ of 0.1 and 0.25, palette contrastive weights $\gamma$ of 0.1. \textit{ii) Self-supervised generative tasks.} For the MIND dataset ($m=4$, $k=2$), we use news title and abstract to form the content block, and four generative tasks are designed: generating title, abstract, category and subcategory for the MIND dataset.
+For the H\&M dataset ($m=k=7$), we use fashion description, product type, product group, appearance name, color master name, color value name, and index name to form the content block, and each attribute will correspond to a generation task. \textit{iii) Clusterer.} We apply PCA~\cite{pca} to reduce 1024-dimensional item embeddings to 64 components, subsequently clustering each position into 256 groups.
+We set the similarity threshold of the Hinge Loss in Eq.
+(8) to 0.25 and the loss weight balancing hyperparameter $\gamma$ to 0.1. \textit{iv) Item Collision.} We use an additional index token to ensure items will be mapped into different semantic identifier. \textit{v) Generative recommender.} We set the maximum length of user history sequence to 20 and we use the last item in the sequence as the prediction target.
 We use the same pretrained OPT-base as the backbone with a learning rate of 5e-4, a batch size of 64 and a LoRA rank of 128.
-The training starts with the joint learning of generative recommendation task and text-token alignment task.
+For LLM based recommender, the training starts with the joint learning of generative recommendation task and text-token alignment task.
 After model convergence, the model will further be tuned by the single generative recommendation task.
 Early stopping mechanism is used with patience of 5.
 All the experiments are conducted on a single NVIDIA A100 device with 80GB memory.
-We release all our code and data here\footnote{\url{https://anonymous.4open.science/r/STORE/}} for other researches to reproduce our work.
-We employ \textit{Recability}\footnote{\url{https://github.com/Recability}}, a benchmark for evaluating the recommendation abilities of large language models, for most of our experiments.
+We release all our code and data for other researches to reproduce our work.
+We employ the RecBench benchmark~\cite{recbench} for evaluating the recommendation abilities of large language models, for most of our experiments.